Nimzowitsch Defense – 1...Nc6 | How should you react?

 1.e4 Nc6?
 What's the idea?
 How should you react as White?
 Find out in this article!

-Over the course of history, some players made huge contributions to the evolution of chess – one of the most prominent being Aron Nimzowitsch.
+Over the course of history, some players made huge contributions to the evolution of chess – one of the most prominent being Aaron Nimzowitsch.

 During the 1920s, Nimzowitsch released his famous book "My System" which introduced many important elements of modern chess theory.
 He spoke about the importance of playing in the center, gaining positional advantages, the art of exchanging pieces, and many more concepts that are now widely accepted within the chess world.

 But not only did he revolutionize aspects of the way we play chess today, but he also made huge contributions to chess openings.

 For example, against 1.d4, one of the main modern openings, the Nimzo-Indian Defense is named after him.

 (The Nimzo-Indian Defense)

 Also, he developed an interesting reply to 1.e4. – 1...Nc6!
 And after playing it so often and so successfully, this opening was named after him too.